Thank you for downloading.

 4 - Once in Thailand, a 90-day stay permit is granted to process temporary work permit (through Department of Employment) and other essential documentation (school initiated/assisted)

-5 - Application for Extension of Stay Permit and Re-entry Permit are submitted to Immigration Bureau before departing for "border hop" (visa run - see details above)
+5 - Application for Extension of Stay Permit and Re-entry Permit are submitted to Immigration Bureau before departing for "border hop" (visa run - see details below)

 6- Application for Extension of Work Permit is submitted at Department of Employment (school initiated/assisted)